-Andrea Gittleman is a senior program manager for the Simon-Skjodt Center for the Prevention of Genocide, where she leads the Center's policy outreach and country-specific work, as well as efforts relating to justice and accountability efforts for mass atrocities.
+Andrea Gittleman is the policy director for the Simon-Skjodt Center for the Prevention of Genocide, where she leads the Center's policy outreach and country-specific work, as well as efforts relating to justice and accountability for mass atrocities.
 Previously she was interim director of US policy and senior legislative counsel at Physicians for Human Rights where she designed advocacy and policy strategies on a broad range of international human rights issues, including mass atrocities.
-Prior to that she served as an Arthur Helton Global Human Rights Fellow with the Burma Lawyers’ Council in Mae Sot, Thailand, where she coordinated an international advocacy campaign for criminal accountability in Burma.
-She also worked with the New York University Immigrant Rights Clinic, Legal Momentum, the New York Civil Liberties Union’s Reproductive Rights Project, and Human Rights Watch’s Women’s Rights Division.
-Prior to attending law school she served as a Peace Corps volunteer in Mauritania where she managed gender and development programs.
+Prior to that she served as an Arthur Helton Global Human Rights Fellow with the Burma Lawyers’ Council in Mae Sot, Thailand, where she coordinated an international advocacy campaign for justice for mass atrocities in Burma.
+Prior to attending law school she served as a Peace Corps volunteer in Mauritania.
 She received a JD from the New York University School of Law and a BA in political science and international studies from the University of Chicago.

 Kendal Jones is the program associate for the Simon-Skjodt Center for the Prevention of Genocide.
 Previously, she interned in the Department of State’s Bureau of Democracy, Human Rights, and Labor in the Office of East Asian and Pacific Affairs, where she researched human rights in Burma/Myanmar.
 Kendal also worked as program support at Corrymeela, a peace and reconciliation center in Northern Ireland.
 She has interned for a variety of human rights and atrocity prevention organizations, including the Enough Project, the Simon-Skjodt Center for the Prevention of Genocide, and Invisible Children, and has conducted human rights research in South Africa, Rwanda, and India.
 Kendal has a BA in history from American University with a minor in international peace and conflict resolution, and an MA in applied human rights from the University of York in the United Kingdom.